 Policy Opportunities to End Hunger

-According to Feeding America, nearly 35 million people across the United States and over 260,000 in West Virginia suffer from not being able to put food on the table.
-These numbers have only grown under the compound pressure of the COVID-19 global pandemic.
+According to Feeding America, nearly 44 million people across the United States and over 265,000 in West Virginia suffer from not being able to put food on the table.
+These numbers have only grown under the compound pressure of the COVID-19 global pandemic, and include more than 60,000 seniors, 10,000 veterans, and 70,000 children that call West Virginia home.

 These stats demonstrate the growing problem of food insecurity, which the U.S Department of Agriculture defines as uncertain access to food, meaning you may not know when you can expect your next meal or how you’re going to pay for it.